During

 here.
 Next stop were the toilets, which weren’t nearly as clean as Doha – the toilet

-will be toilet paper and a sit-down toilet!
-And warm water with which to wash
+paper was on the floor and blocking the sinks.
+But toilet paper and a sit-down toilet!
+And warm water to wash

 appreciate the orderly traffic lights and pedestrian crossings (soon to be